fasiha/WikiAtRisk/README.md

 $ npm install
 $ npm run build
 ```
-The above will clone this code repository into a new directory (`git …`), enter that directory (`cd …`), intall the JavaScript dependencies (`npm install`, npm being something installed by Node.js), and build the TypeScript source to JavaScript (`npm run …`).
+The above will clone this code repository into a new directory (`git …`), enter that directory (`cd …`), install the JavaScript dependencies (`npm install`, npm being the Node package manager installed by Node.js), and build the TypeScript source to JavaScript (`npm run …`).

-Right now, the only thing this repo does is download a ton of Wikipedia data into a Leveldb database.
+The TypeScript code will download a ton of Wikipedia data into a Leveldb database.
 To get that started, run:
 ```
 $ node downloader.js
 ```
-This fetches a detailed list of [Wikipedia's languages (GitHub)](https://github.com/fasiha/wikipedia-languages/) and then starts downloading several years worth of very interesting data from several Wikipedia projects.
+This fetches a detailed list of [Wikipedia's languages (GitHub)](https://github.com/fasiha/wikipedia-languages/) and then starts downloading several years worth of very interesting data from several Wikipedia projects (described at the bottom of this page, in the [Data of Interest](#data-of-interest) section).
 It saves the results in the Level database, so feel free to stop and restart the script till you get all the data.
 The script rate-limits itself so it might take several hours (`MINIMUM_THROTTLE_DELAY_MS` used to be 30 milliseconds, but when I started getting `top-by-edits` data (see below), I increased this to 500 ms).
 Currently this script hits 130'050 URLs, and the Leveldb weighs roughly 930 megabytes (with Leveldb's automatic compression).
 If you know TypeScript, you can read [downloader.ts](downloader.ts) to see what all it's doing.

 After that finishes, you need to install [Python 3](https://www.python.org/downloads/) (though I recommend [pyenv](https://github.com/pyenv/pyenv)—Clojure and Rust and plenty of other communities have shown us that we shouldn't rely on system-wide installs), then install `virtualenv` by running the following in the command-line (you only have to do this once):
 ```